Leave a Message

 Homes for sale in Winfield, NJ — Union County's smallest and most unique municipality.
 A 0.21-square-mile township with ~1,500 residents, originally built in 1941 as WWII federal housing and operating today as the Winfield Park Mutual Housing Cooperative.

-Winfield, NJ Real Estate — Homes for Sale in Union County's Smallest and Most Unique Municipality
+Winfield, NJ Real Estate — Homes in a Historic Cooperative Community

 Co-op